novakov-alexey-zz/freya/docs/README.md

 In order to disable automatic deployment of Custom Resource Definition as well as OpenAPi schema, one can set false in `OperatorCfg.Crd#deployCrd = false`.
 Operator will expect to find a CRD in K8s during the startup, it won't try to deploy new CRD, even if CRD is not found.
 However, what may happen in case CRD is not found and `deployCrd` is to `false`, operator will fail and return failed `IO` value immediately.
-Freya Operator can't work properly without CRD being retrivied from K8s api-server.
+Freya Operator can't work without CRD being retrieved from K8s api-server.

+Manual deployment of CRD is usually done with YAML files using tools like `kubectl`.

 ## Controller Helpers